chimbai/devops-homelab/README.md

-# CI/CD Pipeline with Jenkins and Gitea
+# DEVOPS CI/CD Pipeline with Jenkins and Gitea
 The following diagram illustrates the CI/CD workflow for this project, integrating Gitea as the Git repository and Jenkins as the automation server.

 Workflow: